clockworksoul/docker-zork1/README.md

 # Zork I: The Great Underground Empire (for Docker)

+Welcome to ZORK!
+You are about to experience a classic interactive fantasy, set in a magical universe.
+The ZORK trilogy takes place in the ruins of an ancient empire lying far underground.
+You, a dauntless treasure-hunter, are venturing into this dangerous land in search of wealth and adventure.
+Because each part of the ZORK saga is a completely independent story, you can explore them in any order.
+However, since ZORK I is the least difficult, it is usually the best place to begin.

+Many strange tales have been told of the fabulous treasures, exotic creatures and diabolical puzzles in the Great Underground Empire.
+As an aspiring adventurer you will undoubtedly want to locate the treasures and deposit them in your trophy case.
+You'd better equip yourself with a source of light (for the caverns are dark) and weapons (for some of the inhabitants are unfriendly - especially the thief, a skilled pickpocket and ruthless opponent.

 ## I just want to play the game!

 Want to play Zork?
 Easy-peasy.
 Just type the following: